wmcconn/reference-architectures/data/streaming_azuredatabricks/README.md

 Once executed, this command opens the vi editor.
 Enter the **secret** value from the **CosmosDb** output section in step 4 of the *deploy the Azure resources* section.
 Save and exit vi.

-> [!NOTE]
-> If using an [Azure Key Vault-backed secret scope](https://docs.azuredatabricks.net/user-guide/secrets/secret-scopes.html#azure-key-vault-backed-scopes), the scope must be named **azure-databricks-job** and the secrets must have the exact same names as those above.
+> Note: If using an [Azure Key Vault-backed secret scope](https://docs.azuredatabricks.net/user-guide/secrets/secret-scopes.html#azure-key-vault-backed-scopes), the scope must be named **azure-databricks-job** and the secrets must have the exact same names as those above.

 ### Add the Zillow Neighborhoods data file to the Databricks file system